Alec Baldwin mourns fatal shooting by prop gun on Rust set: 'There are no words'

-Alec Baldwin has spoken out about the death Thursday of a cinematographer on the New Mexico set of the actor's western movie Rust.
+Actor Alec Baldwin has released a statement addressing the death of a cinematographer on the New Mexico set of his western movie Rust on Thursday.

 Halyna Hutchins, the 42-year-old director of photography, and Joel Souza, the movie's 48-year-old director, "were shot when a prop firearm was discharged by Alec Baldwin," according to the Santa Fe County Sheriff's office.
 Hutchins died after being transported by helicopter to the University of New Mexico Hospital in Albuquerque.
-Souza was taken by ambulance to Christus St. Vincent Regional Medical Center in Santa Fe, where he's undergoing treatment.
+Souza was taken by ambulance to Christus St. Vincent Regional Medical Center in Santa Fe, where he underwent treatment and has reportedly since been released.

 "There are no words to convey my shock and sadness regarding the tragic accident that took the life of Halyna Hutchins, a wife, mother and deeply admired colleague of ours," Baldwin said in a statement posted to Twitter on Friday.

-No arrests or charges have been filed in connection with the incident, according to the office.
-The incident remains under an "open and active" investigation.
+No arrests or charges have been filed in connection with the incident, according to the sheriff's office, which said the incident remains under an "open and active" investigation.

-The prop gun that killed Hutchins and wounded Souza contained a "live single round," according to an email sent by IATSE Local 44, the union that covers prop masters, to its members.
+The prop gun that killed Hutchins and wounded Souza contained a "live single round," IATSE Local 44, the union that covers prop masters, said in an email to its members.
 In the email, cited by Variety, IATSE Local 44 Secretary-Treasurer Anthony Pawluc said the event was "an accidental weapons discharge."
-The union said the prop master on Rust was not a member of Local 44.
+The union said the prop master on Rust wasn't a member of Local 44.

-In a statement on Thursday, John Lindley, president of the International Cinematographers Guild, Local 600, and Rebecca Rhine, the executive director, also addressed the tragic news.
+On Friday, the Los Angeles Times reported that the Rust camera crew walked off the set just hours before the shooting to protest working conditions.

-"The details are unclear at this moment, but we are working to learn more, and we support a full investigation into this tragic event.
-This is a terrible loss, and we mourn the passing of a member of our Guild's family," the statement read.
+"The camera operators and their assistants were frustrated by the conditions surrounding the low-budget film, including complaints of long hours and getting their paychecks, according to three people familiar with the matter who were not authorized to comment," the publication reported.

 Hutchins had worked on many short films, as well as 2020 mystery thriller Archenemy starring Joe Manganiello.
 In 2019, American Cinematographer magazine named her one of its rising stars.